-- 1. How do occupational groups differ on TAI? - The mean scores for groups allow us to compare the groups - But it is the structure of these group means that are particularly interesting - 2.
+- 1. How do occupational groups or college majors differ on TAI? - The mean scores for groups allow us to compare the groups - But it is the structure of these group means that are particularly interesting for they allow us to examine niche selection. - 2.
 Overall correlation is a function of within group correlations and between group correlations. - 3.
 Correlations of aggregate scores $r{xy{bg}}$ (between groups) \neq aggregate of correlations $r{xy{wg}}$ (within groups) - 4.
 The overall correlation r{xy} is a function of the within and the between correlations